based on Reviews

 • Effects:

-• Energy metabolism (L-carnitine as a “biocarrier”): Transport molecule for free long-chain FA in mitochondria for beta-oxidation (95% of occurrence in heart and skeletal muscle)
+• Energy metabolism (L-carnitine as a “biocarrier”): Transport molecule for free long-chain fatty acids in mitochondria for beta-oxidation (95% of occurrence in cardiac and skeletal muscle)

 • membrane-stabilizing, antioxidant and neuroprotective